 False beliefs about mental illness can cause significant problems.
 Learn what you can do about stigma.By Mayo Clinic Staff

-Stigma is when someone judges you based on a personal trait.
-Unfortunately, this is a common experience for people who have a mental health condition.
-Stigma may be obvious and direct, such as someone making a negative remark about your mental illness or your treatment.
-Or it may be subtle, such as someone assuming you could be unstable, violent or dangerous because you have a mental health condition.
+Stigma can lead to discrimination.
+Discrimination may be obvious and direct, such as someone making a negative remark about your mental illness or your treatment.
+Or it may be unintentional or subtle, such as someone avoiding you because the person assumes you could be unstable, violent or dangerous due to your mental health condition.
 You may even judge yourself.

 - Bullying, physical violence or harassment

 - Health insurance that doesn't adequately cover your mental illness treatment

 Steps to cope with stigma

 Here are some ways you can deal with stigma: